Women’s motorcycle jackets have come a long way, and it is great to see such a vast selection on the market.

 Best Ladies Motorcycle Jackets Reviewed

-It has a CE-AA rating making it suitable for everyday road riding situations, and it has been tested for such.
+The Pro Series Paragon 6 has a CE-AA rating which means it is suitable for everyday road riding situations, and it has been tested to prove this.

 - Ballistic and Maxtex shell construction